Best Toothpaste for Toddlers in 2026: Research-Backed Picks for Tiny Teeth

 Potential Downsides

-The price is slightly higher than drugstore staples like Colgate or Crest.
+The price—around $15 as of this writing—is slightly higher than drugstore staples like Colgate or Crest.
 Some toddlers find the texture less foamy than they expect, which can be an adjustment.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link